 You can drive from Barcelona to Girona in around 40 minutes to 1 hour depending on the traffic.
 There is plenty of paid parking available near the city centre.

-Girona Day Trip from Barcelona
+Girona Day Trip Itinerary

-Begin your day in Girona at the city walls.
+Begin your one day in Girona at the city walls.
 Located in the Old Town, these walls are the perfect place to get an excellent vantage point of the city and to get your bearings at the start of the day.

 They’re free to enter and they are well-maintained to walk along.
 You will also find a couple of towers that you can climb in order to get a better view over the city.